rishabhnambiar/discourse-release-notes-tracker/features.md

 - Allow editing channel slug
 - Allow changing slug on create channel
 - Add an emoji deny list site setting
+- Enable_public_channels site setting

 #### Do even more with TL4
 - Setting which allows TL4 users to deleted posts
 - Allow TL4 users to see unlisted topics

-#### Misc but important?
+#### Improving life for Discourse admins
 - Allow site owners to disable impersonation
-- Offline indicator
 - Enable user tips by default
 - Add new notification for admin problems
-- Enable_public_channels site setting
+- Warn about outdated translation overrides in admin dashboard

+#### Improving life for Discourse users
+- Offline indicator
+- Enable loading slider by default
+- Introduce 'loading slider' for page navigations
 - New Discourse Lightbox using Glimmer
-- Inline topic summary.
-Cached version accessible to everyone.(is this AI?)
+- New jump to channel menu
 - Show tooltip for bootstrap mode
-- Warn about outdated translation overrides in admin dashboard
 - Basic support for threads.net onebox
-- Enable loading slider by default
-- New jump to channel menu
-- Introduce 'loading slider' for page navigations

 ### New Features (all)